riyagupta0701/dds26-team16/README.md

               └─────────────────────────┘
 ```

 The system is composed of three logical services (Order, Stock, Payment) and an **Orchestrator** that coordinates multi-service transactions.
 Each service runs as **2 application replicas** behind a shared Nginx upstream pool.
-For data persistence and high availability, each service — including the orchestrator — has its own isolated **Redis master + replica + Sentinel** cluster.
+For data persistence and high availability, each of the three business services has its own isolated **Redis master + replica + Sentinel** cluster.
+The orchestrator persists its WAL state to the shared **WAL Redis** cluster and uses the shared MQ Redis for messaging — it does not have a separate Redis cluster.
 A shared **WAL Redis** cluster (master + replica + Sentinel) stores all Write-Ahead Log entries independently of every service's business data.
 The complete stack totals **22 containers**.

 ### Redis Architecture: State vs. Messaging